Today we are going to answer a question which I often hear from my patients, which is “Can My Reaction Time Be Improved with Practice?”

 The answer is, that in younger people, when they lose their balance, or they almost fall, they initiate a balance reaction which is an adjustment in the position of the hips or the body – or taking a step to catch themselves before they actually fall and hit the ground.

 Most younger people are able to do this without even thinking about it because it is an unconscious balance reaction that naturally occurs.
-As people get older, it’s been shown that there is a delay in the ability to initiate a balance reaction when they lose their balance.
+As people get older, it’s been shown that there is a delay in the ability to initiate a balance reaction when they lose their balance – a slower reaction time.

 And that does increase their risk of falling as people are getting older.
 However, it has been shown through multiple research studies that if an older adult practices their reactions to losing their balance under the supervision of a physical therapist, in a safe and controlled environment… that repeatedly practicing your balance reactions can improve the ability to catch yourself if you do lose your balance under a normal condition.

-Therefore, balance reactions can be improved with practice.
+Therefore, balance reactions and reaction time can be improved with practice.

-So, it is recommended that you talk to your doctor if you feel that your balance reactions are just not what they used to be, and ask for a referral to a physical therapist who specializes in the vestibular system.
+So, it is recommended that you talk to your doctor if you feel that your balance reactions and reaction time are just not what they used to be, and ask for a referral to a physical therapist who specializes in the vestibular system.

 You can find a physical therapist that specializes in the vestibular system at Vestibular.org.